The fall of Corbyn

 Britain has a special role in this shift, both as the original imperial power in the region and in its present role as supporter of the US.
 The drive by the US and Israel is to outlaw criticism and criminalise opposition to imperialist designs as anti-semitic and this policy has been seized upon by the British State.
 In the Tory Party Priti Patel is a senior member of the Johnson cabinet despite having been forced out of government in 2017 following secret meetings with the Israeli army in occupied territory.
 The British Labour Party leadership also has a long history as agents of British imperialism and supporters of Israel, Labour friends of Israel rushed to justify the bloody Israeli terror against Gaza in operation "Cast Lead".

-The result is that anti-semitism, always the politics of the socialist movement in its opposition to racist currents in the working class, has now been distorted to mean pro Zionism and this new 'anti semitism' is claimed as the provinance of the State, the far right and fascists, to be used as a weapon against the working class and the left.
-The most extreme version of this being the 10 commandments imposed on the contenders in the Labour leadership election by the British board of deputies calling for slavish support for Israel and Zionism.
+Opposition to anti-semitism has always been the politics of the socialist movement in its opposition toracist currents in the working class, but the meaning of anti-semitism has now been deliberatelyobfuscated and distorted to allow any opposition to Zionism or Israeli crimes to be labelled as 'anti-semitic'.
+The world has been stood on its head and anti-Zionism has now been mendaciously declaredas 'anti semitism' and is claimed as the provenance of the State, the far right and fascists, to be used asa weapon against the working class and the left.
+The most extreme version of this being the 10commandments imposed on the contenders in the Labour leadership election by the British board ofdeputies calling for slavish support for Israel and Zionism.

 However the central lesson to be drawn from the report is the weakness of Corbynism itself.
 Not only did his group not challenge the onslaught against them but, with long histories of anti-racism behind them, they constantly apologised for their “faults”, caved in to every right wing attack and abandoned leading leftists to the right wing mob.